-For this purpose, PSCOs will apply a questionnaire listing a number of items to be covered during the concentrated inspection.
+For this purpose, PSCOs will apply a questionnaire listing a number of items to be covered during the Concentrated Inspection Campaign.
 The questionnaire has been annexed to this press release.

-All deficiencies found, will be recorded by the port State.
-Action taken may vary from instructing the master to rectify before departure or within a certain period, to detention of the ship until serious deficiencies have been rectified.
+When deficiencies are found, actions by the port State may vary from recording a deficiency and instructing the master to rectify it within a certain period to detaining the ship until serious deficiencies have been rectified.